DaniaErnest/linux-user/README.md

 ### Usage
 To use this script, save it to a file (e.g., create_users.sh), and create a file `input.txt` `input file containing user;groups entries`.

-Change the user to root, make the file executable, and run it with the path to your input file as an argument:
+Change the user to root `sudo -s`, make the file executable, and run it with the path to your input file as an argument:

 input.txt
 ```bash